jhrcook/100DaysOfPython/README.md

 **Day 35 - November 25, 2019:**
 I finished the binary classification section and have started learning about multiclass classification and the evaluation methods and metrics commonly used.

+**Day 36 - November 26, 2019:**
+I finished the chapter on Classification by learning about multilabel classification.
+The notebook has not been fully evaluated because it took too long and timed-out; I will try again tomorrow.